 - a.
-[Withdrawn: Not applicable to COV] - b.
+Establishes a process for maintenance personnel authorization and maintains a list of authorized maintenance organizations or personnel; - b.
 Ensures that non-escorted personnel performing maintenance on the information system have required access authorizations; and - c.
 Designates organizational personnel with required access authorizations and technical competence to supervise the maintenance activities of personnel who do not possess the required access authorizations.